-Literature & Composition D – Sonja Davis
+Literature & Composition D with an Advanced Placement English Language Option – Sonja Davis

 Our literature courses are designed to build upon each other.
 We recommend students take the literature course that matches their writing and higher order thinking abilities.
 New students will need assessment before placement in this class.
 We want our students to succeed, yet be challenged.
 We will help you find the best fit for them.